Viaplay Xtra: Professional wrestling

 5 Star Wrestling was broadcast live on FreeSports from January to March 2018, featuring an array of British and American wrestling talent.
 During the first twelve shows in the UK wide arena tour, many high-profile wrestlers were on the roster including Rob Van Dam, Rey Mysterio, Zack Gibson, John Morrison, Jack Hager, Adam Maxted, Carlito, Chris Masters and Eddie Ryan.

 On 5 April 2019, it was announced that FreeSports and Major League Wrestling (MLW) reached an agreement to broadcast MLW Fusion on the network.

-On 2 October 2020, Premier Sports announced a new partnership with Impact Wrestling that will see FreeSports broadcast episodes of Impact's weekly programme, Impact!, every Wednesday.
-The partnership will also see Premier Sports broadcast future Impact pay-per-views and special events, starting with Victory Road on delay on 6 October.
+On 2 October 2020, Premier Sports announced a new partnership with Impact Wrestling that saw FreeSports broadcast episodes of Impact's weekly programme, Impact!, every Wednesday.
+The partnership also saw Premier Sports broadcast Impact pay-per-views and special events, starting with Victory Road on delay on 6 October.

 Rugby league

-The channel features delayed coverage of Toronto Wolfpack games in The Championship and, in conjunction with RugbyAM, live games from the National Conference League.
-Last year the channel had covered the National Rugby League.
+The channel featured delayed coverage of Toronto Wolfpack games in The Championship and, in conjunction with RugbyAM, live games from the National Conference League.
+The previous year the channel covered the National Rugby League.
 However the rights passed to Sky Sports for the 2018 season.
-The channel had also screened some games from the 2017 Rugby League World Cup.
+The channel also screened some games from the 2017 Rugby League World Cup.